← Part of Ignite AI Consulting

 Are we stewarding this faithfully?

-Resources, attention, the ethical sourcing of the tool itself, and the people whose work AI was trained on.
+Resources, attention, the ethical sourcing of the tool itself, the people whose work AI was trained on, and whether AI’s benefits in this work accrue to those already in power — or to those without it.

 The AI-Fit Decision